You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 Add A Value Statement

-When your customer is thinking of whether they should buy your course, a bonus that lists a real price value helps them fully appreciate the bonus.
+When potential customers are deciding whether to purchase your course, including a bonus with a clear price value helps them better appreciate the added benefits.

-If your course is $300 and they are getting what you list as $100 worth of additional goods, they will clearly see that they are getting $400 worth of goods for only $300.
+For example, if your course is priced at $300 and you offer $100 worth of additional value, they can easily see that they are receiving $400 worth of content for only $300.

 For Example: